insider tips for visiting yellowstone, grand prismatic spring

 Peak season for Yellowstone is June through August.

-Not only is this the hottest months of the year, but it can seem like all 4 million people are trying to visit the park at the same time.
+Not only are these the hottest months of the year, but it can seem like all 4 million people are trying to visit the park at the same time.

-From late October through early April and you’ll find many of the roads closed for the season.
+Visit from late October through early May and you’ll find many of the roads closed for the season.
+In fact most of the park itself is closed to visitors during this time.

-If you must visit during the peak summer months just be mentally prepared for wait times and crowds and you’ll be fine.
+If you must visit during the peak season, just be mentally prepared for long wait times and heavy crowds and you’ll be fine.
+Patience is the key when visiting during these busy summer months.

 Really.

-We went in late June and the park is amazing, beautiful, and there’s so much to see and do.
+My family and I have visited the park in mid-May, June, July, and late August.
+Regardless of when you go, the park is amazing, and there’s so much to see and do.
 It truly is an experience like no other.

 Car vs. RV

-Most roads in Yellowstone are narrow, curvy and two-lanes.
-Sometimes driving an RV through Yellowstone can be somewhat of a challenge, even in the best of weather.
+Most roads in Yellowstone National Park are narrow, curvy and two-lanes.
+Sometimes driving an RV through the park can be somewhat of a challenge, even in the best of weather.

 On one of our earliest visits, we drove a 31’ C-class motorhome through the park…in late June…everything I’m saying don’t do, we did!